 An early 2019 pilot project to do just that is being undertaken by the U.S. Department of Transportation (USDOT) Federal Highway Administration (FHWA) which is comparing PAD-US and federal highway data from the Highway Performance Monitoring System (HPMS) to explore alternatives that reduce data gaps in HPMS.
 The pilot was limited to federal areas with a goal to validate the highway ownership data available in HPMS with federal lands in the PAD-US 2.0 Fee feature class through a simple geospatial overlay.

 A USDOT analyst presented the results of the Colorado-based pilot to the Federal Lands Roads Working Group and found federal highways in HPMS aligned well with federal lands from PAD-US.
-The group found the pilot informative and suggested another state comparison following the next HPMS update in June 2019.
+The group found the pilot informative and suggested another state comparison in Fall 2019 with updated HPMS data.

 Impact of PAD-US use: The potential to save time and improve data quality IF federal fee owned parcels from PAD-US accurately predict federal road ownership in HPMS.